open-esq/regulationcrowdfunding/portal.md

 • provide information to investors about the manner in which the portal will be compensated by the issuers.

+The comments state that we are not prohibited from providing additional material.

-Rule 303(a) requires disclosure of information required under Rules 201 and 203(a):
+Rule 303(a) requires disclosure of information required under Rules 201 and 203(a) not later than 21 days prior to the first day on which securities are sold to any investor:

 (1) be publicly available on the intermediary’s platform, in a manner that reasonably permits a person accessing the platform to save, download or otherwise store the information;